 One of the top attractions on everyone’s Prague list is the Prague Castle.
 There’s a good reason why people love visiting Prague Castle.
 It’s the largest castle complex in the world.
 It’s also a UNESCO World Heritage Site and one of the most significant monuments in Czech culture.
 For these reasons, you should be prepared for it to be a hugely touristy visit.
 You can expect a long security line to get in, and lots of big group tours inside.
 However, that shouldn’t scare you off from going.
 It’s a really beautiful place to visit, and well worth the few hours it takes to walk around.

 The thing most people don’t realize is that it’s actually free to get in and walk around the gardens of the castle, as well as inside some of the buildings.
 You can go inside the cathedral without at ticket too, but you’ll be relegated to a small area at the entrance.
-To walk around the entire cathedral, or go up into the tower, you’ll need a ticket.
+To walk around the entire cathedral, or go up into the tower, you’ll need a ticket, which you can book in advance right here.
 Basically, each of the separate exhibitions require a different ticket, which you can also purchase in sets, if you know what you want to see.
 You can expect to pay around $10-$15 for those sets.

 I recommend showing up early and spending around 1 – 1.5 hours there.
 If you pay for the ticket, you can/will definitely spend more time than that.
 The complex opens at 6am, while the historic buildings open at 9am.
 You can get there by walking across the Charles Bridge and then heading north until you see the signs for the castle.
 It’s about a 10 minute walk from the Charles Bridge.
 You can also take the #22 tram from old town to the Královský letohrádek stop, or the #18 from New Town to the Malostranská stop.
 Beware, there is a steep climb from the Malostranská station to the castle.
 Go to the other station to avoid that.
 And just so you know, you can only get tickets for the tram from the machines in the underground station, or from a convenience shop on the street.